MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Arithmetic_Operators.md

 structure for the number 3 is 00000011.
 When you use a bitwise operator to compare 10 to 3, the individual bits in each byte are compared.

-In a bitwise AND operation, the resulting bit is set to 1 only when both input bits are 1.
+In a bitwise AND operation, the resulting bit's set to 1 only when both input bits are 1.

 ```